Amourspirit/python_ooo_dev_tools/docs/src/events/lo_events/lo_events.rst

     Subscribing to events on this class can have unexpected side effects.
     Such as subscribed events being triggered when you thought you code was finished running.

-Each time |app_name_short| internally runs a print command a event is raised with :py:class:`~.events.args.cancel_event_args.CancelEventArgs` as the args parameter.
+Each time |odev| internally runs a print command a event is raised with :py:class:`~.events.args.cancel_event_args.CancelEventArgs` as the args parameter.
 If that event is hooked then the print can be canceled.

-In the following example all |app_name_short| internal print commands are canceled.
+In the following example all |odev| internal print commands are canceled.

 .. collapse:: Example